richmahn/en_tn/isa/front/intro.md

 1. Yahweh judges his people but gives them hope (chapters 1–12)
 1. Isaiah prophesies against many nations (13–23)
 1. Universal judgment and promise of redemption (24–27)
-1. Accusation of the chosen people of Yahweh (28–31)
+1. The people of Yahweh judged (28–31)
-1. Promised restoration of the line of kings descended from David (32–33)
+1. The righteous kingdom (32–33)
-1. Judgment on Edom and the nations, and the promise of restoration of the ransomed (34–35)
+1. The nations judged and the ransomed to be restored (34–35)
 1. Hezekiah and Sennacherib (36–39)
-1. Comfort promised, comfort, deliverance, and judgment (40–45)
+1. Yahweh comforts his people and will restore them (40–45)
 1. Prophecies against Babylon (46–48)
-1. Redemption of Yahweh's servant (49–55)
+1. The servant of Yahweh (49–55)
 1. Ethics of Yahweh's kingdom (56–59)
 1. Restored Jerusalem (60–66)